-Among her notable performances, Mary produced and performed a one-woman show celebrating cultural diversity for ITT Sheraton’s International Executive’s Performance Series, traveling to both Rio and Sao Paulo, Brazil.
-She also created and executed a one-woman arts education show titled Operatunities: Mozart to Menotti! for Kennedy Center’s Imagination Celebration Festival.
+Among her notable performances Mary produced and performed a one-woman show celebrating cultural diversity for ITT Sheraton's International Executive's Performance Series, travelling to both Rio and Sao Paulo, Brazil.
+She also created and executed a one-woman arts education show titled Operatunities: Mozart to Menotti! for Kennedy Center's Imagination Celebration Festival.

 Coming Home to Charleston

-Before unpacking her moving boxes, Mary established a private vocal studio in downtown Charleston, and expanded her portfolio as an educator to include showcasing a series of expansive seminars, Road to Broadway, Broadway Getting the Job, and I’m Getting My Act Together, drawing on her own diverse experience and the extensive expertise of her theater network from Los Angeles and New York.
+Before unpacking her moving boxes, Mary established a private vocal studio in downtown Charleston, and expanded her portfolio as an educator to include showcasing a series of expansive seminars: Road to Broadway, Broadway Getting the Job, and I'm Getting My Act Together, drawing on her own diverse experience and the extensive expertise of her theatre network from Los Angeles and New York.

-Less than two years later, she formed the not-for-profit, Marigold Arts Development, with the mission to provide performing opportunities for aspiring Charleston artists, and established its professional theatre arm, South of Broadway Theatre Company (SOBTC), with the objective of “bridging the gap between community theatre, national, and international tours” by bringing a permanent resident professional theatre to Charleston and the state of South Carolina.
+Less than two years later, she formed the not-for-profit, Marigold Arts Development, with the mission to provide performance opportunities for aspiring Charleston artists, and established its professional theatre arm, South of Broadway Theatre Company (SOBTC), with the objective of 'bridging the gap between community theatre, national, and international tours" by bringing a permanent resident professional theatre to Charleston and the state of South Carolina.

-Now in its 17th year, SOBTC has been hailed by The New York Times as: “A mainstay of the South Carolina Theatre Scene”.
-In 2016 the prestigious American Theatre Wing, creator and driving force behind the Tony Awards, bestowed SOBTC one of only 12 grants distributed to acclaimed production companies across the country.
+Now in its 17th year, SOBTC has been hailed by The New York Times as: "A mainstay of the South Carolina Theatre Scene".
+In 2016 the prestigious American Theatre Wing, creator and driving force behind the Tony Awards, awarded SOBTC one of only 12 grants distributed to outstanding theatres across the country.

-Dedicated to nurturing a passion for the arts in Charleston’s children, in 2005 Mary launched Summer in NYC where participants reside at The Julliard School.
-The program provides a month long Artistic Residency in New York City where participants experience the highest caliber of artistic education for gifted musicians, dancers, and actors from around the world with the intention of achieving their fullest potential as artists and creative leaders.
-Twelve years later, the program is still strong celebrating more than 130 graduates.
+Dedicated to nurturing a passion for the arts in Charleston's youth, in 2005 Mary launched Summer in NYC where participants resided at The Juilliard School.
+Until 2019 (the last year before the Pandemic!)
+The program provided a month-long Artistic Residency in New York City where participants experienced the highest caliber of artistic education available for gifted actors, singers, dancers and musicians from around the world with the intention of achieving their fullest potential as artists and creative leaders.
+The program is currently on hold pending assessment to re-launching post pandemic.